WilliamVoong/SudokuSolver/README.md

 # SudokuSolver - Eliminate then backtrack!
 Sudoku solver in console.
+I've been thinking about this problem for years and upon reading the wikipedia article https://en.wikipedia.org/wiki/Sudoku_solving_algorithms.
+The backtracking algorithm sounded trivial so i decided to implement it.

 In this implementation of the sudokusolver i used a double linkedlist to store its solvable values and coordinates.
 The program tries  all valid values and used backtracking whenever a possible solution couldn't be find for a coordinate.
 The program only fails if the sudoku is unsolvable, as it tries every single combination of valid values for all coordinates.